dustinpfister/blog_posts/_posts/nodejs-traverse.md

 });
 ```

 So this works a whole lot like Array.forEach in that it loops over each key value pare of the Object.
 As you would expect it does not work just the same way because I am looping over just a plain old object rather than an instance of Array.
-Also via the use of the this keyword I have access to a whole lot of helpful properties when walking over the objest such as this.path, also this.node can be used as an alternative to the node argument.
+Also via the use of the this keyword I have access to a whole lot of helpful properties when walking over the object such as this.path, also this.node can be used as an alternative to the node argument.

-## Paths example
+## 3 - Paths example

 So there are a lot of useful methods in this dependency that help with what comes to mind when dealing with this certain aspect of node.js development.
 The Path method for example will return an array of all possible paths in the object which I am sure will come in handy now and then.